arai17/arai-personal-website/content/home/publications.md

 # This file represents a page section.
 headless: true

-## remove for now -- definitely want to bring this one back
 active: true

 # Order that this section appears on the page.